jackmott/jackmott.github.io/_posts/2016-8-20-when-bigo-foolsya.markdown

 <br/>

-The Array List wins by a nose.
+The Array List wins by a nice margin.
 But this is a small list, Big O only tells us about performance as `n` grows large, so we should see this trend eventually reverse as `n` grows larger.
 Let's try it:

  Method |   length | inserts |         Median |        StdDev | Scaled |